DiamondJinxx/courses/README.md

 # courses
 Trying to catch up with the passing past.
-This repository contain my study solitions
+This repository contain my study solutions